daniel-castrov/pfm-ui/README.md

 * [Node.js](https://nodejs.org/)

-We recommend installing Node.js through https://nodejs.org/en/
+We recommend installing Node.js via NVM at https://github.com/nvm-sh/nvm

+The system is tested on Node v10.15.3

 #### Installation

-* `git clone git@bitbucket.org:pexchange/jscbis.git`
+* `git clone git@bitbucket.org:pexchange/pfm-ui.git`
-* change into the directory `cd client`
+* change into the directory `cd pfm-ui`
-* `swagger-codegen.sh`
+* `./swagger-codegen.sh`
 * `npm install`
-* `npm start` for a dev server.
+* `npm run-script ng s -- -c dev` to use the AWS backend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-# JSCBIS Angular Client
+# PFM Angular Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Code scaffolding